keaton-tagseth/acc-code-golf/README.md

 People's choice will be put to a vote at the end of the competition.
 Everyone gets to pick their favorite solution, completely subjective.

-The winners will be announced EOD Thursday.
+The winners will be announced EOD Wednesday.

 ## Get to it!